Climate Change And Agriculture: Adaptation Tips

 Adapting Agriculture To Climate Change

 Changing weather introduces a number of issues for farm owners to address, and climate change adaptation strategies in agriculture are objectives of primary importance.
+As a result, climate smart agriculture provides an effective strategies to deal with climate change.

 Adaptation and mitigation of climate change in agriculture are not all-cure solutions and should be customized in each particular case.
 Thinking of how to adapt to changing weather conditions, crop producers should consider the climate specifics of their area, farming potential and needs, affordability of applied methods.